Have you ever been asked to build a personal brand?

 In personal branding, your name turns to your brand name, your face becomes your logo, and your voice becomes the helpline for prospects and customers.

-I guarantee you that you’ll fall in love with personal branding if you somehow manage to read this piece all the way to the end —or maybe, you stop right here—nevertheless, the personal branding changed me.
+I guarantee you that you’ll fall in love with personal branding if you somehow manage to read this piece all the way to the end—or maybe, you stop right here—bookmark it for some time later.

 It changed my life.

 It transformed me from a blogger to a freelance writer.

 It taught me the greatest lesson of ‘DIVERSIFICATION’.